-A hosted cart, or Software as a Service (SaaS) cart is sort of an all-in-one service that is relatively new.
-You pay a monthly fee to a company for the right to use their software on their servers.
+A hosted cart, or Software as a Service (SaaS) cart is where you pay a monthly fee to a company for the right to use their software on their servers.
 They are in charge of the code, security, upgrades and pretty much everything that has to do with the software and hosting.
-The advantages of these types of carts is that they are exempt from PA-DSS regulations (more on that later), and you don’t have to worry about any of the hosting or tech stuff.
-They are also extremely easy to get started on, you could have your store up in a week.
+The advantages of these types of carts is that they are exempt from PA-DSS regulations, and you don’t have to worry about any of the hosting or tech stuff.
+They also make it easy to get started, just sign-up, add your products, pick a template and away you go.
 The disadvantages are that you don’t have as much control of the software, and the monthly fees can get quite steep as you get busier and have more products online.
 Some carts also take a small percentage (1-2%) of your sales in addition to the monthly fee.

-Self-hosted carts are the ‘old school’ way of doing things.
+Self-hosted carts are much more powerful, but also require a lot more work to get up and running so you’ll need a developer to partner with.
 You purchase a license from a software vendor, download the software and install it on the hosting account of your choice.
 The advantage of these types of carts it the flexibility they offer – you own the code so you can do whatever you want with it.
-In addition, after you pay for the license there are no recurring fees other than what you are paying for hosting.
 If the company goes out of business some day, you still own the license and your site will still function.
-The disadvantage is that they have a higher up-front cost for the license, and you will also most likely need professional help to install the cart for you.
-Upgrades are also your responsibility, and you will need to maintain a hosting account as well.
+The disadvantage is that they have a higher up-front cost for the license, installation and configuration of the software.
+Upgrades are also your responsibility, and you will need to deal with maintaining a PCI Compliant hosting account.

 Choosing the Shopping Cart Platform